Approved by the ADHO Steering Committee on 10 November 2022

 The conference includes an academic and a social program, as well as business meetings of COs, SIGs, and the ADHO Constituent Organization and Executive Boards (COBwEB).
 The PC oversees the academic program—which will normally include a mix of papers, panels, posters,

 The annual Digital Humanities Conference takes place across an entire week.
-The conference begins on Sunday with the annual meeting of the COBwEB and ends on Saturday with excursions to experience local sights and culture.
+The conference begins on Sunday with the annual meeting of the COBwEB and ends on Saturday with optional excursions to experience local sights and culture.

 - Tuesday (Day 3): First day of conference proper